-Starved Camp Rescuers and Heroism
+Rescuers and More Heroism

-There were four rescue parties that set off to cross the mountains to Donner Lake.
+There were four rescue parties that set off to cross the mountains to Donner Lake in the wake of the Forlorn Hope's arrival in California.

-The first relief party arrived in Summit Valley on February 18.
+The first relief party arrived in Summit Valley on February 18, 1847.
 They'd traveled eight miles that day and five the previous day.
 It's hard going through the snow, uphill, with a heavy pack.
 Snow was thirty feet deep on the summit.
 The next day they arrived at Donner Lake.